vantage6/vantage6-workshop/episodes/chapter6.md

 - Use the `v6 node start` command to start a node.
 - Use the `v6 node attach --name xxx` command to show the logs of the node `xxx`.
 - Use the `v6 node stop` command to stop a node.
-- Use the `v6 node set-api-key` command to reset the API key of a node.
+- Use the `v6 node set-api-key` command to set a new API key of a node.
 - Use the `v6 node files` command to check the location of the node configuration file.
 - The commands similar to the ones presented for the node are also available for `v6 server` and `v6 algorithm-store`.
 ::::::::::::::::::::::::::::::::::::::::::::::::